venancioromero/python-crawler/README.md

 # Simple Python Crawler for Python 3

-This is a simple crawler wrote on python
+This is a simple crawler written on python

 ```bash
 USAGE : ./crawler.py <number_of_pages> <url>